QuTech-Delft/OpenSquirrel/docs/tutorial.md

 <p align="center"> <img width="600" src="_static/cnot2cz.png"> </p>

-`Ry` gates are used instead of, _e.g._, `H` gates, as they are generally already more likely to be supported by target backends.
+`Ry` gates are used instead of, _e.g._, `H` gates, as they are generally more likely to be supported by target backends.

 #### 2. Inferred decomposition